 Sandaya Luxuruy Suites is boho chic luxury in the heart of Paros.
 The property design has all the Cycladic feels including turquoise plunge pools, white concrete, tan trims etc. Ideally located walking distance from Naousa's shops and restaurants.

-Our beautiful private pool at Acron Villas overlooked sweeping views of the Aegean Sea and little Naousa.
+The beautiful private pools at Acron Villas overlook sweeping views of the Aegean Sea and little Naousa.

 32 AGOSTO

-Delicious popsicle shop with storefront in Parikia and Naousa.
-Simple select a flavored popsicle (hazelnut, chocolate, passion fruit, mango, etc), select a dip and select a topping.
+Delicious popsicle shop with storefronts in Parikia and Naousa.
+Simply select a flavored popsicle (hazelnut, chocolate, passion fruit, mango, etc), select a dip and select a topping.

 ALLAS SOUVLAKI & MORE